Trust, Content Authentication, and Financial Services - White Paper

 Protecting companies from reputational and financial risks, clients from fraud, and making communications more trustworthy in the AI age.

-In a new white paper we focus on a significant new challenge facing financial institutions in the AI world.
+In a new white paper we focus on a significant new challenges facing financial institutions in the AI world.

-The new paper outlines the challenge of declining trust in content and content authentication as a solution to rebuilding trust.
+The new paper outlines declining trust in content and content authentication as a solution to rebuilding trust.

 The paper highlights the growing threat of shadow content; addresses common questions about the technology; and, details a number of potential use cases.